Coderdivine/niger-city/Readme.md

 # NIGER-CITY
 Hey i'm Divine an 18yrs old developer.
 I created an npm package that helps you list out States and Town in Nigeria.
-It's called NigerDelivery, you can use it on any javascript Framw work like reactjs, Vue .e.t.c.
+It's called NigerDelivery, you can use it on any javascript Frame work like reactjs, Vue .e.t.c.
 # LET START WITH JAVASCRIPT
 In your HTML code we need to paste the following default code:
 ```html